IsaacSchemm/Pandacap/README.md

 | RedditAppId             | OAuth client ID from Reddit
 | RedditAppSecret         | OAuth secret from v
 | KeyVaultHostname        | Key vault hostname
+| StorageAccountHostname  | Hostname of the Azure blob storage account used for storing images associated with your posts or avatar
 | WeasylProxyHost         | Hostname that has `/pandacap/weasyl_proxy.php` and `/pandacap/weasyl_submit.php`

 Application settings (for the web app only):